brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/Eventlogs-Tools/README.md

 ## 🛠️ Prerequisites

-Before using the scripts in this folder, ensure that the **Microsoft Log Parser utility** is installed on the Windows Server machines where these scripts will be executed.
-Additionally, to fully leverage these scripts, you must be able to run PowerShell `(.PS1)` scripts, particularly those that utilize the `Import-Module ActiveDirectory` command.
-If you prefer to execute these scripts from a Windows 10 or 11 workstation, the `Remote Server Administration Tools (RSAT)` must be installed on that workstation.
+Before using the scripts in this folder, ensure that the **Microsoft Log Parser utility** is installed on the Windows Server machines or the Windows 10 or 11 workstations where these scripts will be executed.
+You can also execute scripts that handle `.evtx` files directly from a Windows 10 or 11 workstation.
+To fully leverage these scripts, which include the `Import-Module ActiveDirectory` command, **Remote Server Administration Tools (RSAT)** must be installed on the workstation.

 ## 📄 Description
 This directory contains a collection of scripts specifically designed to process `Windows Event Log files (.evtx)`.
 These scripts extract relevant information from the logs and generate outputs in .CSV format for straightforward analysis.